 "PARAMETER" means a physical, biological, or chemical property of water as a determinant of the quality of the water.

-"PERMIT" means a public system connection permit issued by the District example, has a pH value of 7 and a hydrogen-ion concentration of 10-7.
+"PERMIT" means a public system connection permit issued by the District

 "PERSON" means the state, a political subdivision of the state, institution, firm, corporations, partnership, individual, lessee, or other entity.